sgmurphy/wordpress-plugins/3d-flipbook-dflip-lite/readme.txt

 ### Diversified User Base ###
 DearFlip is available on various platforms.
 It's serving more than 25,000 users on various niches:
 - 10,000+ users on WordPress plugin repository [4.5/5 based on 16 ratings](https://wordpress.org/support/plugin/3d-flipbook-dflip-lite/reviews/)
+- 4,500+ premium customers on CodeCanyon - [Best Rated Premium WordPress Flipbook: 4.9/5 based on 107 ratings](https://dearflip.com/go/dflip-wp-codecanyon)
-- 3,000+ users on Chrome App.
-[Available as Chrome Extension](https://dearflip.com/go/chrome-app)
+- 12,000+ users on Chrome App.
+[4.8/5 based on 45 ratings](https://dearflip.com/go/chrome-app)

 ### What do users say about DearFlip? ###